NaN-tic/trydoc/doc/index.rst

    .. view:: party.party_party_form
       :field: name

-..
-Note:: This directive is not fully working yet.
-It will add a screenshot of tryton's client but not of the appropriate view.

 It also has the optional option ``:class: CLASSLIST`` which adds the specified class to the default class *trydocview* (which can be changed with the configuration option *trydoc_viewclass*).